 Deposit Events

-Every deposit event originates from one of the following IP addresses: 18.132.254.104, 18.170.187.186.
-The customers can assume that the callbacks originate from our system if they arrive at their end from these IP addresses.
+Every deposit event originates from our static IPs.
+The customers can assume that the callbacks originate from our system if they arrive at their end from our IP addresses.

 Our system signs the deposit event object with the customer's HMAC secret and sends the signature hash with the x-payload-hash header.
 So the customers can check the integrity of these requests by comparing the x-payload-hash with the one they calculated upon receiving the deposit information.